 12 – Take the Kids to Dutch Wonderland

-About an hour and a half east of Philly, in the midst of Pennsylvania Dutch Country, you’ll find the family-friendly Dutch Wonderland theme park.
+About an hour and a half west of Philly, in the midst of Pennsylvania Dutch Country, you’ll find the family-friendly Dutch Wonderland theme park.

 Ride the hair-raising Kingdom Coaster, cool off at the water park, or experience life-like dinosaur models on the Prehistoric Path — no matter which slides you tackle, with over 35 rides, attractions, and shows, it’s the perfect place to spend the day.